ceejbot/where-the-js-runs/outline.md

 You'll wire up input devices to some of the pins.
 For example, you might hook up a temperature sensor to one of the pins of your Arduino.
 Output devices get hooked up to other pins.
 You read data from the input pins, make decisions about it, then write to the output pins to make something happen.
 Sound familiar?
 It's just programming.
 It's just at a lower level in the computer stack than you've done it before.

+Software is a back-formation from hardware, after all.
+It's just melted and squishable hardware.

 ## Boards

 So what are these board things?
 How do you get them?
 The most famous one is the Arduino, which you've probably heard about.